wcko87/rabiribi-map-editing/docs/events/custom_events.md

 - **559 EV_SETHAMMEREXP**

-    IF Erina passed these events, set hammer exp to k.
+    IF Erina passes this event, set hammer exp to k.
     - k is the value of the X+1 tile * 100 (i.e. eventID: 5000 + k/100)

 - **560 EV_SETFAIRYEXP**

-    IF Erina passed these events, set Ribbon relationship exp to k.
+    IF Erina passes this event, set Ribbon relationship exp to k.
     - k is the value of the X+1 tile * 100 (i.e. eventID: 5000 + k/100)

 - **561 EV_SETBOMBEXP**

-    IF Erina passed these events, set carrot bomb exp to k.
+    IF Erina passes this event, set carrot bomb exp to k.
     - k is the value of the X+1 tile * 100 (i.e. eventID: 5000 + k/100)